 Research

-Our lab investigates the effects of drugs of abuse on brain and behavioral development.
-Most of our research projects are examining how prenatal alcohol exposure causes the range of physical, neuropathological, and behavioral effects referred to as fetal alcohol spectrum disorders (FASD).
-Specifically, we are investigating treatments that may reduce the severity of FASD, including pharmacological, nutritional, and environmental interventions.
-For example, we have found that supplementation with the nutrient choline can reduce the severity of FASD, even when administered postnatally and after alcohol exposure has ceased.
-We are also now investigating the potential teratogenic effects of THC and nicotine, and how combinations of THC with alcohol or nicotine may affect neural and behavioral development.
+The Thomas Lab focuses on investigating the impact of drugs of abuse on brain and behavioral development.
+Our research primarily delves into the consequences of prenatal alcohol exposure known as fetal alcohol spectrum disorders (FASD), encompassing physical, neuropathological, and behavioral effects.
+Our investigations revolve around exploring various treatments to potentially alleviate the severity of FASD, including nutritional, and environmental interventions.
+We are interested in investigating whether choline supplementation can mitigate the severity of FASD, even when administered postnatally and after alcohol exposure has ceased.
+Additionally, we are currently exploring the potential teratogenic effects of THC and nicotine, as well as how combinations of THC with alcohol or nicotine may influence neural and behavioral development.
+Our research actively involves students, enabling them to gain hands-on experience in behavioral testing and pre-clinical anlayses.